Justice Studies, PhD

 Additional Application Information

-The personal statement should be one-and-a-half to two pages, double-spaced, outlining areas of interest, educational and career goals, and the writing sample should be 10 to 15 pages and should discuss the research that best represents the applicant's academic thinking and writing skills.
+The personal statement should be one-and-a-half to two pages, double-spaced, and it should outline the applicant's areas of interest, educational and career goals.
+The writing sample should be 10 to 15 pages and should discuss the research that best represents the applicant's academic thinking and writing skills.

 The PhD/JD option allows qualified students to earn a Juris Doctor from ASU's Sandra Day O'Connor College of Law while simultaneously earning a transdisciplinary doctoral degree in justice studies.
 Students must apply separately to both programs.
 Applicants should contact the Sandra Day O'Connor College of Law for their requirements.